multiqubit/Labyrinth-Open-Pool/README.md

 Registration:

-Enter your X/Twitter account username Provide a valid wallet address to receive rewards (BTC, ETH, XMR, SOL) сlick Register and wait — all processes will start automatically.
+Enter your X/Twitter account username.
+Provide a valid wallet address to receive rewards (BTC, ETH, XMR, SOL) сlick Register and wait — all processes will start automatically.
 When you see “Activated” along with a timer, it means you’ve successfully joined the pool as a participant.
 From this point on, everything runs automatically — you don’t need to do anything else.

 Keep the app running to maintain stable network support, and make sure your internet connection is reliable